braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_extension.md

 ## Step 4: Designate refresh settings (optional)

-If you don't need your segment to refresh on a regular schedule, you can save it without using refresh settings, and Braze will default to generating your segment based on your user membership at that moment.
-Use the default behavior if you only want to generate a segment once and then target it with one-off campaign.
+If you don't need your extension to refresh on a regular schedule, you can save it without using refresh settings, and Braze will default to generating your Segment Extension based on your user membership at that moment.
+Use the default behavior if you only want to generate the audience once and then target it with a one-off campaign.

 Your segment will always begin processing after the initial save.
 Whenever your segment refreshes, Braze will re-run the segment and update segment membership to reflect the users in your segment at the time of refresh.
 This can help your recurring campaigns reach the most relevant users.